 He sigh’d and cast his eyes below:

-The cord slides swiftly thro' his glowing hands
+The cord slides swiftly through his glowing hands,

-If, chance, his mate's shrill voice he hear,
+(If, chance, his mate’s shrill call he hear)

 Let me kiss off that falling tear,